spaceape/libemc/README.md

 # 1. Description

-EMC is a library that encapsulates a lightweight protocol for communication between devices, as well as the basic software building blocks to support and extend it.
+EMC is a library that encapsulates a lightweight protocol for communication between devices and processes as well as the basic software building blocks to support and extend it.
 Core design principles are as follows:
 - human readable I/O, but not exclusively (support high-bandwidth data transfers as well, either directly or by sidecar connections);